JGrebot/rcwa-cpp/README.md

 make
 ```

-Libraries (fftw3, Eigen3, fmt) are automatically fetched (download and compiled in the build directory) if not found on your computer.
+Libraries (fftw3, Eigen3, fmt) are automatically fetched (downloaded and compiled in the build directory) if not found on your computer.

 ## Apps